Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 FocusLost

-EventHandlerStorage
-EventHandlerStorage stores handlers by event type.

-Handlers receive:

-Event&

-Node&

-Handlers receive a HandlerToken when registered.

-Handlers can be:

-added;

-removed;

-cleared.

-The storage uses event-type-indexed tables.
+Event handlers are registered directly on Node using the template method:

+cpp
+Node::on<EventType>(callback)
+Each registration returns an EventHandlerId that can be used to remove or clear handlers:

+cpp
+Node::removeEventHandler(handlerId)
+Node::clearEventHandlers()
-During dispatch, EventHandlerStorage creates a snapshot of the current handler entries and invokes handlers from that snapshot.
+During dispatch, Node::dispatchEvent() creates a snapshot of the current handler entries and invokes handlers from that snapshot.

 Therefore mutation of the live handler table during callback does not invalidate the current iteration.